rouskinlab/dreem/docs/source/dreem/installation.rst

 .. note::

-    The final line ``pytest`` is not required but helpful in ensuring all the correct dependencies have been installed and dreem can access them
+    The final line ``pytest`` is not required but helpful in ensuring all the correct dependencies have been installed and dreem can access them.